Sexual Crisis Assistance

 DoD Sexual Assault Prevention and Response Office

-US Army Sexual Assault Prevention and Response Program
+US Army Sexual Harassment/Assault Response and Prevention Program

 assault is a criminal offense that has no place in the Army.
 It degrades mission